Common Questions and Answers

 Yes.
 Children up to 18 (or who have not graduated from high school) are entitled to benefits if you become disabled.
 Generally, dependent children receive 50% of the amount of your monthly SSDI benefit, which is divided equally among all eligible dependents.

-The average monthly SSDI benefit was about $1,166 in 2015, with a maximum monthly benefit of about $2,639 for an individual and $3,958 for a family.
+The average monthly SSDI benefit is about $1,258 in 2020, with a maximum monthly benefit of about $3,011 for an individual and $4,516 for a family.
 The amount of your monthly benefit is based on your lifetime average earnings covered by Social Security and is reduced if you receive other government benefits, such as worker’s compensation (including Black Lung) or public disability benefits.

 If your application is approved, your first SSDI monthly benefit will be paid for the sixth full month after the date that SSA determined that you became disabled (Disability Onset Date).
 For example, if SSA finds that your disability began on June 15, 2010, your first monthly benefit would be paid for the month of December 2010.
 Social Security benefits are paid in the month following the month for which they come due, so the benefit due for December would actually be paid to you in January.